IBM Cloud Docs

 S922 or E980

-The epic VMs are not pinned by default that you can use internally for non production usage.
+The epic VMs are not pinned by default that you can use internally for non-production usage.
 You must consider pinning the production epic VMs to avoid performance issues.

 You can choose to configure a VM for Epic workloads only when you select AIX as your operating system.
 The other conditions that apply are as follows:

-3. Supported machine type is E980.
+3. Supported machine types are E980 or E1080.
 You cannot select S922.

 4. Supported core type is dedicated.
-You can switch to other core type, but it might lead, to performance issues.
+You can switch to other core type, but it might lead to performance issues.